THE21Falcam/THE21Falcam/README.md

 ## About Me
 > *“Curiosity and Lazyness Gives Birth to New Inventions”*
-  - Game Dev Enthusiast and Love Experimenting With New and semi Unique Concepts in Gaming
+  - GameDev Enthusiast and Love Experimenting With New and semi Unique Concepts in Gaming
   - Exploring Various Fields Like Cyber Security, Assembly/Low-Level Programming, AI

 ---